AutodeskGames/stingray-docs/source/interactive_help/managing_content/core_resources.md

 ## Overriding core resources

 You may want to modify or override the core resources in order to customize them for your own projects.
 Doing so implies a tradeoff between control and convenience.
-On one hand, you can take direct control of more of the content that goes into making your game.
+On one hand, you can take direct control of more of the content that goes into making your app.
 On the other hand, this may add some extra complexity when you upgrade to a newer version of {{ProductName}}, since each version comes with its own set of core resources.

 You can override the core resources in either of two ways: